GENERAL TAX SALE INFORMATION

 When are taxes turned over to the Chancery Court for collection?

 One year following delinquency.
-For example, the 2018 taxes were originally billed in October, 2018 and became delinquent on March 1, 2019.
-They will be filed with our office by April 1, 2020.
+For example, the 2019 taxes were originally billed in October 2019 and became delinquent on March 1, 2020.
+They were filed with our office on April 1, 2021.

 What fees are added when taxes are filed in Chancery Court?